-In section 5.1, we pretrained and fine-tuned the FNO and DeepONet.
-The FNO model is adopted from the official implementation (https://github. com/neuraloperator/neuraloperator), with n\modes = 16, hidden\channels = 512, in\channels = 2 (one for x, one for u(x)), and out\channels = 1.
+In Section 5.1, we pretrained and fine-tuned the FNO and Deep-ONet.
+The FNO model is adopted from the official implementation (https://github.com/neuraloperator/neuraloperator), with n_modes = 16, hidden_channels = 512, in_channels = 2 (one for x, one for u(x)), and out_channels = 1.
 Other parameters are default.
 The total number of trainable parameters is about 20.2 million.
 In the DeepONet, both the trunk net and branch net are 6-layer multilayer perceptrons, with hidden and output widths of 1024.
 The total number of trainable parameters is about 14.8 million.
-The pretraining of FNO and DeepONet has a batch size of 32, following the same configuration as in Table C.5, except that the total training steps are reduced to 0.1 million, which is sufficient for convergence.
-As for fine-tuning FNO and DeepONet, we use all the available five examples in the training batch, employing the AdamW optimizer with a constant learning rate 1e-5, weight decay 1e-4, and global norm clip 1.0.
+The pretraining of FNO

+Table C.4

-Table C.4: Configuration of the Transformer in Single-Modal ICON-LM
+configuration of the transformer in single-modal ICON-LM.

 Layers 6

 Heads in Multi-Head Attention 8

 Input/Output Dimension of Each Layer 256

 Dimension of Query/Key/Value in Attention Function 256

 Hidden Dimension of Feedforward Networks 1024

-Total Trainable Parameters 15.8 Million
+Total Trainable Parameters 15

+Table C.5

-Table C.5: Configuration of Optimizer and Learning Rate Schedule
+Configuration of optimizer and learning rate schedule.

-0.0
+Initial learning rate 0.0

-1e-4
+Peak Learning Rate 1e-4

-0.0
+End Learning Rate 0.0

-1 million
+Total Training Steps 1 million

-First 10% of Total Steps
+Warmup Steps First 10% of Total Steps

-Remaining Steps
+Cosine Annealing Steps Remaining Steps

-1.0
+Global Norm Clip 1.0

-0.9
+Adam β_1 0.9

-0.999
+Adam β_2 0.999

-1e-4
+Adam Weight Decay 1e-4